NijanshiSingh/Snake-Game/README.md

 ## Controls
 Use the arrow keys to move the Snake.

-## Run this on your machine:
+## Run the game on your machine:
-Simplay download the fifle as zip and extract it.
-After Extracting open the "SnakeGamee.exe" file to run the game.
+Simplay download the file as zip and extract it.
+After Extracting, open the "SnakeGamee.exe" file to run the game.

 ## Screenshots